Welcome to Valencia's Birth Services

 In short, yes!
 During our consultation, we have a preliminary discussion on eligibility requirements for placenta encapsulation.

 For clients having a C-section, they will need to make sure that they notify staff and their OB of their choice to keep their placenta.
 IF a placenta needs to go to pathology, you may request to have a piece of your placenta sent to the lab and the rest packaged to take home.

 At this time, Doulas are still largely considered out-of-network service providers.
 I still encourage my clients to submit invoices for possible reimbursement.
-Some companies will reimburse you for care that falls under postpartum services.
+Some companies will reimburse you for care that falls under birth and postpartum services.

 I do , however, accept payment plans and some forms of bartering if applicable.